stefanknegt/UnsupervisedLanguageLearning/README.md

 ### Extra files
 Preprocess.py is used by all models to construct the vocabulary and training pairs.
 The file find_most_similar_words.py uses cosine similarity to find similar words using the trained embeddings and was solely used to test the obtained embeddings.

+## Instructions for running the code of Lab3
+### Training the skipgram model
+The skipgram model can be trained by running the train_skipgram.py file.
+This generates a .bin model file which can be used in combination with the Gensim package.